 When she grows up, Jamilah wants to be a doctor because she admires the female doctors in Malawi.

 By equipping girls like Jamilah with knowledge of their rights and telling them their voices matter, they are more likely to have the confidence to advocate for themselves and make their dreams a reality.

 We hope that you will consider chipping-in what you can to help students in Malawi develop and strengthen their life skills and understand their rights.
-Every dollar that you donate between now and October 5, World Teachers' Day, will be restricted to this initiative.
+Every dollar that you donate between now and October 5, World Teachers' Day, will be restricted to our new program in Malawi.